Trump tests positive for COVID-19

 Whether that debate will be the only faceoff between Biden and Trump remains to be seen.

-Frank Fahrenkopf, the chair of the nonpartisan Commission on Presidential Debates, said he was not sure what the status of the next two presidential debates would be, but is proceeding with the planning of the next vice presidential debate Wednesday.
+Frank Fahrenkopf, chairman of the nonpartisan Commission on Presidential Debates, said he was not sure what the status of the next two presidential debates would be, but is proceeding with the planning of the next vice presidential debate Wednesday.

 “The first family came in wearing masks, but they took them off,” he said.
 “The rules said you had to wear a mask.”